Dan Moor: Ontario Blues

+Moor was a member of the Ontario Blues team that won 6 Canadian Rugby Championships from 2011 to 2018.

 Oxford University

-While studying for his Masters, Moor played for Oxford University in the 2017 Varsity Match.
+While studying for his master's degree, Moor played for Oxford University in the 2017 Varsity Match against Cambridge University R.U.F.C.
+During his studies at Oxford, Moor also represented Canada versus the New Zealand Māori All Blacks at BC Place in Vancouver.

+Wasps

+Moor was on trial with then-Premiership Rugby club Wasps RFC over a period of 3-months during his studies at Oxford University.
+He appeared in 3 Aviva ' A' League matches For Wasps and scored 3 tries across the 3 matches, including 2 tries on debut against Northampton Wanderers at Franklin's Gardens.

 Yorkshire Carnegie

 On 14 August 2018, it was announced that Moor was being trialled at then-RFU Championship club, Yorkshire Carnegie.
-The trial was successful, and Moor was signed on 30 August for the 2018-19 season.
+The trial was successful, and Moor was signed on 30 August for the 2018–19 season.
 Yorkshire finished the season 6th in the competition, with Moor scoring on his home debut.